 As with any public place, there will be people going about their days in the background.
 Finding a quiet spot can sometimes be difficult, and human curiosity usually means at some point someone will watch you having your photograph taken.

-For more information on any of our sessions take a look at the links at the of the page.
+For more information on any of our location sessions, or to talk to us about location session pros & cons, take a look at the links at the top of the page.